gruai/koifish/README.md

 ## Features

-- Sparse mapping of token-embedding to logits
+- Rematerialisation and fusion of operators
 - Mixture of models
 - Support LLAMA/GPT ...
 - CPU, GPU and Hybrid training